 You can edit any of these form fields to suit your brand message.

-And if you use smart tags, users will also get email notification acknowledgment to confirm the success of their message.
+And if you use smart tags, users will also get an email notification acknowledgement to confirm the success of their message.

-You can also enable conditional logic for email notification.
+You can also enable conditional logic for email notifications.

-This helps filter the sending of emails so you only get notifications for what’s most important to you.
+This helps filter emails, so you only get notifications for what’s most important to you.

 When users submit a form through the conversational contact form on your website, you might want to display personalized messages to these users.

 This allows users to know their message has gone through.
-It also gives you the chance to direct your contact form users to a web page of your choice.
+It also allows you to direct your contact form users to a web page.